abdullahoguk/web-notes/xhtml-1.md

   	</body>
 </html>
 ```
-* Every open tag should be closed
+* Every open tag must have been closed
 * `<html>` tells browser in which language the code has written
 * `<head>`
 * `<title>` title of site will appear on the top of browser or tab